coderefinery/train-the-trainer/_episodes/01-intro.md

 > could relate to and help them in their work
 >
 > I like to draw and be creative with that, but have to pay attention to
-> my handwritting during my trainings.
+> my handwriting during my trainings.
 I reckon that Architectural diagrams
 > help students to understand the big picture, so I should invest more on
 > those when development training material.
 I would also like to start looking into
 > Concept Maps and Semantic Trees in training.